The Ultimate Guide to Lupus: Natural Remedies for Lupus

 Butterfly rash in lupus

-Lupus is a condition where the immune system goes into overdrive and starts to create a lot of
+Lupus is a condition where the immune system goes into overdrive and starts to create a lot of extra anti-bodies.
+The surplus anti bodies start attacking your body instead of protecting it, and lupus may be diagnosed.

 Lupus symptoms to look out for:

-Skin rashes - the classic "butterfly rash" can be a symptom of Lupus.
+Skin rashes - the classic "butterfly rash" can be a symptom of lupus.
 (A butterfly rash is a rash across the nose and the cheeks.)
 Rashes can also occur around the elbows, on fingers and toes.

 Hair loss - this is a very common sign of lupus and you may find you are losing a considerable amount of hair.

 Painful joints - this can occur in all joints and may not only affect the joints but also muscles and ligaments.
 Sometimes it is diagnosed as rheumatoid arthritis adding to the difficulty of diagnosis.
-If tendons become inflamed it can cause the fingers to appear as deformed, and the thumb pulls outwards from the hand.
+When tendons become inflamed it can cause the fingers to appear as deformed, and the thumb pulls outwards from the hand.

 Inflamed glands - in lupus the glands become inflamed easily and a sufferer may have problems with glandular fever and tonsillitis.

-Miscarriages -there is a condition which is somewhat inter-related to lupus and it called Hughes syndrome, and can lead to problems within the placenta. ( a brief insight into Hughes syndrome further down in this hub)
+Miscarriages -there is a condition which is somewhat inter-related to lupus and it called Hughes syndrome, and can lead to problems within the placenta. ( a brief insight into Hughes syndrome further down in this article)

 Mosquito and other insect bites - lupus sufferers often complain about insect bites, they seem to get more of them and bites are painful, extra itchy and bites take along time to heal.